Skip to content

 However, I did make an analysis of my model to see if it conforms to Coulomb’s law, and I had multiple situations in which my model yielded real world predictions.
 I was for instance delighted to learn about the Faraday Effect, which confirmed my conclusion that magnetism is a form of polarized light.

 However, I never checked the validity of Morton Spears’ numbers.
 I found this detail irrelevant for my overall thesis.
 My thinking was that my logic would apply to any set of numbers.
 The only difference in outcome would be the specific sizes of particles.
-But now that my model is pinned down, the time has come to look closer at Morton Spears’ numbers to get the exact relative size of the four stable particles derived from my model.
+But now that my model is pinned down, the time has come to look closer at Morton Spears’ numbers and how they relate to the four stable particles derived from my model.

 In doing this, it should be noted that the proton has recently been measured to be smaller than what was thought in Morton Spears’ time.
-The man must therefore be excused for any deviation between currently accepted numbers and numbers presented by him in his second book on gravity.
+Mr. Spears must therefore be excused for any deviation between currently accepted numbers and numbers presented by him in his second book on gravity.

-Searching the web for fresh numbers we find that the exact relative mass of the neutron, proton and electron are:
+Searching the web for fresh numbers we find that the exact relative masses of the neutron, proton and electron are:

 • Neutron = 1